Azure-Player/azure.datafactory.tools/README.md

 * Built-in mechanism to replace, remove or add the properties with the indicated values (CSV and JSON file formats supported)
 * Stopping/starting triggers
 * Dropping objects when not exist in the source (code)
-* Filtering (include or exclude) objects to be deployed by name and/or type
+* Filtering (include or exclude) objects to be deployed by name and/or type and/or folder
+* Filtering supports wildcards
 * Publish options allow you to control:
   * Whether stop and restarting triggers
   * Whether delete or not objects not in the source